EIBOR explained: how the UAE's benchmark rate affects your mortgage payment

 Lock in during low periods

 Rates are well below their 2023 peak.
-If you are taking a new mortgage or approaching the end of a fixed period, seriously consider locking in a fixed rate now.
-NBF's 3.25% is genuinely hard to beat, and it will not last forever.
+If you are taking a new mortgage or approaching the end of a fixed period, look hard at fixing now.
+Sharjah Islamic Bank's 3.75% is the cheapest rate of either type we can source, and Emirates NBD's 3.89% is the cheapest conventional one.
+Neither will last forever.
 See all options on our best mortgage rates page.

 Check your lifetime rate cap